 Many Summer Festivals and Events will be canceled.
 We will continue to make updates as we get them.

 Coronavirus: Updates for Asheville and Western NC

-- March 25, 2020: Buncombe County residents ordered to 'stay home, stay safe' for two weeks.
-Read more on what this means.
+- Buncombe County residents ordered to 'stay home, stay safe.'
+Read more about what this means.

-- March 24, 2020: The Great Smoky Mountains National Park, DuPont State Forest, Blue Ridge Parkway make closures in an effort to slow the spread of the COVID-19 coronavirus.
-(Find details below)
+- The Great Smoky Mountains National Park, DuPont State Forest, Blue Ridge Parkway make closures in an effort to slow the spread of the COVID-19 coronavirus.

 - Measures are in place to protect residents and visitors to the area.
 Here is a helpful article on how Asheville is responding.

 - Buncombe County and the City of Asheville declared a local state of emergency on March 12, 2020.

 - K-12 schools are closed for the remaining 2019/2020 school year.